sebkirche/pcurl/README.md

     -o, --output <file>
         Write to file instead of stdout.

+    --octet-stream
+        Shortcut for "--content octet-stream", will result in a "Content-Type: octet-stream" header.

     --port <port>
         Specify explicitly the port.
 If not used, we use the port from the url (if specified), or we will try well-known port 80 for HTTP and